-Griselda Hitchcock is the owner of a property located in Barragup, approximately 5km east of Mandurah, Western Australia.
+Serpentine Sanctuary is located in Barragup, approximately 5km east of Mandurah, Western Australia.
 The property is a residence as well as a wildlife sanctuary and rehabilitation site.
-Griselda wishes to conserve the natural values of the property, with plans to find a conservation-minded buyer for it in the future.
 The property is registered with Land For Wildlife and protected in-perpetuity with a National Trust Conservation Covenant.

 The property covers 2.86 hectares and backs on to the Serpentine River Reserve, forming a wildlife corridor with Goegrup Lake Reserve to the north.
 Vegetation is largely characterized by Tuart (Eucalyptus gomphocephala) eucalypt woodland and ephemeral paperbark swamp.